Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Optimal Valid Adjustment Sets for WCDE

 \begin{theorem}[O-set is Optimal] Given a DAG $\mathcal{G}=(\V,\mathbf{E})$, and the exposure-outcome pair $(A,Y)\subseteq \V$, the set $\mathbf{O}(A,Y,\mathcal{G})$ in Definition \ref{def::O} is the \emph{optimal valid adjustment set} for the $\WCDE$ (\ref{eqution:WCDE}), satisfying Condition \ref{condition:adj} and producing minimal asymptotic variance for all RAL estimators. \end{theorem}

-A detailed proof is provided in Appendix~\ref{appendix:sec4}.
-In Sections~\ref{subsec:backdoor}-\ref{subsec:overadjustment_mediator}, we sketch the main proof idea.
+Below, we sketch the main proof idea (full proof in Appendix~\ref{appendix:sec4}).
 Starting from an arbitrary VAS $\mathbf{Z}$ with $\Z_1=\Z\cap\M$ and $\Z_2=\Z\setminus\M$, we iteratively transform it into $\mathbf{O}(A,Y,\mathcal{G})$ through four variance-reducing operations: (1) adding non-mediating parents of $Y$, (2) including mediating parents of $Y$, (3) removing redundant backdoor variables that do not contribute to $Y$, and (4) pruning mediators that offer no further gain.
 Each step preserves the validity of the adjustment set and reduces the asymptotic variance, ultimately converging to the same optimal set $\mathbf{O}$ regardless of the starting VAS.
-This sequence of variance-reducing operations resembles the pruning procedure proposed by\,\cite{henckel2022graphical} and the graphical criteria introduced by \,\cite{rotnitzky2020efficient}, while our work extends these ideas to a new functional and a setting involving mediator-confounder interactions, which introduce additional structural complexity.
+While this sequence of variance-reducing operations resembles the pruning procedure proposed by\,\cite{henckel2022graphical} and the graphical criteria introduced by \,\cite{rotnitzky2020efficient}, our work extends these ideas to a new functional that involves mediator-confounder interactions, introducing additional structural complexity.